tanzealist/IMDB-Data-Deep-Dive/README.md

-# IMDB Data Analysis Project
+# FilmFlux Analytics: Data-Driven Movie Intelligence

 ## Overview
 This project involves a comprehensive analysis of movie data from IMDB.
-Our team has focused on various aspects such as trend analysis, genre analysis, performance metrics, director success metrics, actor and actress film records, seasonal analysis, release regions, and a special matrix for 9 box office movies.
+This project focusus on various aspects such as trend analysis, genre analysis, performance metrics, director success metrics, actor and actress film records, seasonal analysis, release regions, and a special matrix for 9 box office movies.

 ## Objectives
 - Perform detailed data profiling and analysis to derive meaningful insights.
-- Develop ETL mappings and processes using Talend.
+- Develop ETL mappings and processes using Talend integrating multiple data sources.
 - Create interactive dashboards in Power BI and Tableau for visual analysis.
 - Write SQL queries to validate the data shown in the dashboards.